JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 !!! note
     The IAM API is in beta and only works for accounts configured with SSO.
+    Please email support@jupiterone.com to enable access to these APIs because we will need to verify your company's domain name.

 ### Get IAM groups